About Intravesical Therapy

 Response to intravesical therapy

-During or after your intravesical therapy, you’ll have tests to see how you’re responding to the treatments.
+During or after your intravesical therapy, you’ll have tests to see how you’re responding to treatments.
 Your healthcare provider will tell you when to schedule them.

 • You’ll have a cystoscopy to check your bladder.
 During the cystoscopy, your healthcare provider will insert a cystoscope (long, thin camera) through your urethra into your bladder.